Table of Contents

 The short definition says that the exit survey is a study of the reasons why an employee leaves the organization.
 This tool is also used to get an honest opinion about the terms of employment, relations with the supervisor/coworkers, and everyday life in the company.

-According to the latest research by HR Rebels, employee exit interviews are the most popular HR surveys in Poland.
+According to the latest research by HR Rebels, employee exit interviews are Poland’s most popular HR surveys.
 61.8% of companies in the country ask exiting employees for their feedback.
 Polish employers are not alone in this trend.
 Exit surveys are also popular worldwide.

 Exit interview helps to understand the reasons for quitting the job.

 Why Is Conducting Exit Interviews So Popular?

 We asked an HR expert to cover this one for you.